ARCHWALK SEASON 2019 IS HERE!

-ARCHWALK SEASON IS OVER FOR 2018.
-WATCH FOR OUR 2019 SCHEDULE IN MARCH/APRIL OF 2019 AND, TO ENSURE GETTING A TICKET TO NEXT YEAR’S TOURS, CONSIDER BECOMING A MEMBERS.
+WE HAVE 5 WONDERFUL TOURS SET UP FOR THIS YEAR’S TOURS, THE FIRST BEGINNING IN MAY.
+TO ENSURE GETTING A TICKET TO THIS YEAR’S TOUR SERIES, CONSIDER BECOMING A MEMBER.
 TICKETS ARE OFFERED TO MEMBERS FIRST AND OFTEN SELL OUT WITHIN A WEEK.

 Tours are offered at noon (12:00 - 1:15 pm) and at early evening (6:30-7:45PM).
 Ticket packages include all 5 ArchWalk tours given on the 4th Thursday of the summer months.

 We have a great lineup of tours this year, and are venturing outside of Boise once again, this time for a walk through old town Kuna.
 We are very excited to see you this season and to join you in learning more stories about the places surrounding us.